Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

 Monsieur Durand is running a boarding house to make a living.
 He has converted his house into a lodge to earn money.
 He provides lodging and dining services to his guests.
-There is quite a good facility like a homestay.
+There is a modest facility, not like a homestay.

 i.
 What plan does Monsieur Durand have to help his daughters with money?